 Send a Campaign Newsletter Email – Once a campaign, send an email to your team as a sort of campaign newsletter.
 Include info on a few of your favorite upcoming products, offer sales tips, share info about current incentives, recognize successful team members, and offer your support.
 TIP: Create a reusable email template for your newsletter, which you can easily update each campaign.

-Upcoming 1st Orders – Use the Pending Report in VIBE to identify new team members who have their expected 1st order coming up, or who missed their expected 1st order in a previous campaign.
+Upcoming 1st Orders – Use the “Pending” report (under Team Reports) to identify new team members who have their expected 1st order coming up, or who missed their expected 1st order in a previous campaign.
 Reach out to to offer 1st order tips, reminders, and support.
-TIP: A simple text can be a great way to offer new team members 1st order support and to remind them of upcoming order dates and their 40% Kickstart earnings.
+Provide tips and strategies for passing out brochures, following up to collect orders, promoting their web store online, etc. Offer encouragement and reminders about their order timeline.
+TIP: A simple text can be a great way to check in on your new team members and offer the help they may need to launch their business.

 During the Campaign